mlcommons/croissant/docs/croissant-spec-draft.md

 Note that the values of these fields may still come from a "flat" source, such as two separate columns of a table, as in the example above.

 Furthermore the field ids "gps_coordinates/latitude" and "gps_coordinates/longitude" are not arbitrary: they correspond to the "latitude" and "longitude" properties associated with the [sc:GeoCoordinates](http://schema.org/GeoCoordinates) type.
-This uses the same property mapping mechanism we introduced in Section [Typing RecordSets](#typing-recordsets).
+This uses the same property mapping mechanism we introduced in Section [RecordSet typing](#recordset-typing).

 ## Using external vocabularies